Photo: D'Youville College Archives

 Her name is one of 58,272 on the Vietnam Veteran’s Memorial in Washington (Panel 31E, Line 008) and she is remembered on the Vietnam Veterans Memorial in Sprague Brook Park in Glenwood.

 Currently, D’Youville has more than 400 veterans and dependents enrolled and is named Best College for veterans (2014) by Military Times Publications.
-The Veterans Affairs Office at D'Youville was created in 2009.
+The Veterans Services Office at D'Youville was created in 2009.